plone/Products.PlonePAS/README.rst

 Overview
 ========

-This product extends "PluggableAuthService":http://svn.zope.org/PluggableAuthService/ (PAS) for use in Plone.
+This product extends `PluggableAuthService <https://github.com/zopefoundation/Products.PluggableAuthService>'_ (PAS) for use in Plone.

 It adds